-2) Emergency Preparedness
+2. Emergency Preparedness

-Potential emergency situations and events are identified and assessed, and their impact minimized by implementing emergency plans and response procedures including emergency reporting, employee notification and evacuation procedures, employee training and drills, appropriate fire detection and suppression equipment, clear and unobstructed egress adequate exit facilities and recovery plans.
-Such plans and procedures focus on minimizing harm to life, the environment and property.
+Potential emergency situations and events shall be identified and assessed, and their impact minimized by implementing emergency plans and response procedures including emergency reporting, employee notification and evacuation procedures, employee training, and drills.
+Emergency drills shall be executed at least annually or as required by local law, whichever is more stringent.
+Emergency plans shall also include appropriate fire detection and suppression equipment, clear and unobstructed egress, adequate exit facilities, contact information for emergency responders, and recovery plans.
+Such plans and procedures shall focus on minimizing harm to life, the environment, and property.

-3) Occupational Injury and Illness Procedures and Systems
+3. Occupational Injury and Illness

-These are in place to prevent, manage, track and report occupational injury and illness including provisions to: encourage employee reporting; classify and record injury and illness cases; provide necessary medical treatment; investigate cases and implement corrective actions to eliminate their causes; and facilitate return of employees to work.
+Procedures and systems shall be in place to prevent, manage, track and report occupational injuries and illnesses, including provisions to encourage worker reporting, classify and record injury and illness cases, provide necessary medical treatment, investigate cases and implement corrective actions to eliminate their causes, and facilitate the return of workers to work.
+Participants shall allow workers to remove themselves from imminent harm, and not return until the situation is mitigated, without fear of retaliation.

-4) Physically Demanding Work
+4. Physically Demanding Work